 GAYEV: I absolutely agree with you.

-In terms of systems theory, when the economy differentiates as a function system, aristocratic privilege is lost.
-The aristocrats cannot even process as information what is happening around them.
+On another level of systems, when the economy differentiates itself as a function system, traditional aristocratic privilege is lost (though this doesn’t preclude the evolution of a new kind of social dominance).
+Moreover, the nobility cannot even process as information what is happening around them.
 They have no way of making sense of it.
-All they have left is nostalgia.
-Praying to God and complaining about the loose morals and vulgarity of business people doesn’t do any good.
+All they have left is nostalgia (much like the average Trump supporter).
+Praying to God and complaining about the loose morals and vulgarity of people who work for a living doesn’t do any good.

-Gayev states that their rich Countess aunt is unlikely to loan them money because Liubov married a solicitor rather than a nobleman, and he associates this fact with loose morals.
-In the following, Varia, who is Liubov’s adopted 24-year-old adopted daughter, turns to divine help, and Gayev talks about morality.
+Gayev states that their rich Countess aunt is unlikely to loan them money because Liubov married a solicitor rather than a nobleman, and Gayev associates this marriage with loose or declining morals.
+Having a profession is frowned upon and given a moral interpretation.
+In the following, Varia, who is Liubov’s 24-year-old adopted daughter, turns to divine help, and Gayev talks about morality.

 VARIA [weeping]: If only God would help us.